 "Your Discharge Planning Checklist" is a six-page brochure centered around a checklist identifying "action" items that patients and caregivers should work to complete in preparing for discharge.
 Topics covered include communication with caregivers, medication safety, equipment requirements, and returning to daily activities.
 There are several action items for caregivers, instructions for patients to list their medications and appointments, and a page listing agencies that provide information on community services to help plan for long term care decisions.

 Even if you choose not to provide this specific checklist to patients, you can modify it for use in your organization or at least review the actions items and ensure you are discussing those pertinent topics with patients in preparation for their discharge.
-Note: AHRQ offers a similar "Be Prepared to Go Home Checklist" brochure, which can be accessed here.
+Note: AHRQ offers a similar "Be Prepared to Go Home Checklist" brochure.

 4. Learn from the Patient Experience